SkillsFundingAgency/das-find-employment-schemes/src/SFA.DAS.Employer.FrontDoor.Contentful/GdsHtmlRenderers/Notes.md

 contentful wrapps li's in <p> - so we'll have to strip them out

 contentful's <p> handling is inconsistent - is there a way to switch the rich text box to show the underlying html, like orchard core supports?

+contentful adds a bonus empty <p> at the end of every rich text box for some reason (https://github.com/contentful/rich-text/issues/101) we need to remove or ignore it (eg. in css)